-Avoid getting this medication in your eyes, nose, mouth, rectum, or vagina.
+Avoid getting alitretinoin topical in your eyes, nose, mouth, lips, rectum, tip of the penis or vagina.
 If this does happen, rinse with water.

 Do not use insect repellents or other products that contain DEET (N,N-diethyl-m-toluamide) while using alitretinoin topical.

-Avoid exposure to sunlight or tanning beds while using this medicine.
-Alitretinoin can make you sunburn more easily.
+Alitretinoin topical could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing when you are outdoors.